The 9 Best YouTube Channels For Kids

 YouTube is an amazing one-stop-shop where you can find beer-making tutorials, Jimmy Hendrix playing the national anthem at Woodstock, and videos to share with your kids.

 Here’s a YouTube channel for kids who like to bake.
-Hosted by Rosanna Pansino, and a cavalcade of guests, this weekly program takes a family-friendly approach to the cooking show, demonstrating how to create all sorts of baked goods like cookies, cakes, and cupcakes.
-The icing on top is her predilection for tying her projects into nerd pop culture, creating eats that are shaped to look like characters from Game Of Thrones, Harry Potter, and Star Wars.
-Parental guidance is still a must — these are real oven-baked confectionaries — but the videos have a way to really focus young bakers. youtube.com/RosannaPansino
+Hosted by Rosanna Pansino and a cavalcade of guests, this weekly program takes a family-friendly approach to the cooking show, demonstrating how to create all sorts of baked goods like cookies, cakes, and cupcakes.
+The icing on top is her predilection for tying her projects into nerd pop culture, creating eats that are shaped to look like characters from Harry Potter and Star Wars.
+Parental guidance is still a must if your kid actually wants to get baking (obviously), but the videos have a way to really focus young bakers. youtube.com/RosannaPansino

-Now your kids can enjoy the smart, informative, big thinking joys of TED Talks too The TED foundation has created this educational offspring of their highly popular lectures with YouTube videos born out of collaboration between experts in various fields and creative animations that are just as captivating as their concepts.
-They even take submissions for ideas, and your kid getting an idea green lit by TED could probably go on the college application, right? youtube.com/TEDEducation
+Now your kids can enjoy the smart, informative, big thinking joys of TED Talks too.
+The TED foundation has created these educational editions of their highly popular lectures.
+Each video is born out of a collaboration between experts in various fields and creative animators who provide visuals that are just as captivating as the content.
+They even take submissions for ideas if you have a particularly insightful kid. youtube.com/TEDEducation

 The Houston Zoo

-There is a reason that Animal Planet’s Puppy Bowl brings in monster ratings every year, and that is because people of all ages love to watch animals at play.
+There is a reason that Animal Planet’s Puppy Bowl brings in monster ratings every year: people of all ages love to watch animals at play.
 For the other 364 days of the year, your kid can check in with the friendly creatures from all over the world that live at The Houston Zoo.
-Recent videos include a digital hang out with red river hog babies, an exercising skunk (above), and an introduction to their newborn giraffe Mara. youtube.com/houstonzoo
+Videos include a digital hang out with red river hog babies, an exercising skunk (above), and an introduction to their newborn giraffe Mara. youtube.com/houstonzoo

 Super Simple Songs

 There is a reason that this YouTube channel has racked up millions of views.
 These animated videos are designed perfectly to help either keep your kid occupied with an afternoon of sing-alongs or send off to sleep with a lullaby like “Twinkle Twinkle Little Star”.
-There is also original content here, featuring a collection of strange creatures that help teach lessons on everything from how to treat your family members to eating healthier. youtube.com/supersimplesongs
+There is also original content here, featuring a collection of strange creatures that help teach lessons on everything from how to treat your family members to steps you can take to eat healthier. youtube.com/supersimplesongs

 National Geographic Kids